-Adam teaches Public Law (first year UG) and Jurisprudence (third year UG) and supervises graduate research in constitutional law.
+Adam teaches Public Law (first year UG) and Jurisprudence (third year UG) and supervises graduate research in constitutional theory and constitutional law.

 Adam joined Liverpool Law School in Spring 2016.
 Prior to this he was 50th Anniversary Research Lecturer in Law at the University of York, and he previously taught at the Universities of Manchester, Leicester and Oxford.